Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

     Log in with your Microsoft Account.
 If this completes without error, you have successfully configured authentication.
-(Since there is more work to do on the back end, there's nothing to see at this point in the app - we just want to verify that we can complete the login.)
+(Since there is more work to do on the back end, there's nothing to see at this point in the app - you just want to verify that you can complete the login.)
+    You can close the UWP app.